xinkjs/xink/README.md

 ## Helper Functions

+All helper functions are available as an import and within an `event`.

 ### html
 Returns an html response.
 It sends a `Content-Length` header and a `Content-Type` header of `text/html`.
 ```js